HOW TO Create an Application Landscape Diagram

 how to create

-An Application Landscape (as printed A0-sized visualization or interactive overview) is an architecture product that always should be present in your EA baseline, even if it is out of date.
-To have something is better than to have nothing because it always saves time and thus money searching for certain application interdependencies.
+An Application Landscape (as printed A0-sized visualization or interactive overview) is an architecture product that should always be present in your EA baseline, even if outdated.
+To have something is better than to have nothing because it always saves time and, thus, money searching for certain application interdependencies.

 And of course, with a static or interactive overview of the applications, you can do some effective deduplication.